sedol1339/files/abstracts.md

     - We demonstrate that MPNN + VN remains a surprisingly strong baseline
     - We still lack good benchmark datasets where GT can outperform MPNN by a large margin

-Chen, L., Lukasik, M., Jitkrittum, W., You, C., & Kumar, S. (2023).
+#training Chen, L., Lukasik, M., Jitkrittum, W., You, C., & Kumar, S. (2023).
 It's an Alignment, Not a Trade-off: Revisiting Bias and Variance in Deep Models. arXiv, 2310.09250.
 Retrieved from https://arxiv.org/abs/2310.09250v1

+    - We directly measure per-sample bias and variance for DL classification models
+    - For a variety of architectures and datasets we observe the bias-variance alignment (not the trade-off):
+    - 1) or correctly classified sample points, the bias and variance align closely along the line of Bias^2 = Variance
+    - 2) For incorrectly classified samples, we observe Bias^2 > Variance
+    - So, Bias^2 >= Variance at every sample
+    - This provides an explanation for why deep models have limited variance, and in effect, good generalization
+    - Theoretically, we prove the bias-variance alignment under the assumption that the model is well-calibrated
+    - We show that the neural collapse theory predicts the approximate bias-variance alignment

 Cirone, N. M., Lemercier, M., & Salvi, C. (2023).
 Neural signature kernels as infinite-width-depth-limits of controlled ResNets. arXiv, 2303.17671.
 Retrieved from https://arxiv.org/abs/2303.17671v2